sgtlighttree/mywebsite/docs.md

 Common issues and fixes:

 ### Images don’t render locally
-- Ensure you are running `netlify dev` (not `npm run preview`)
+- Ensure images are in `src/assets/images/`.
-- Verify frontmatter.image paths are correct (relative paths that resolve to /public via the helper)
+- Check relative paths in frontmatter (should be `../../assets/...`).
-- Make sure at least one of png/webp/avif is present in frontmatter.image
+- For public assets (e.g. footer animation), ensure they are in `public/images/` and referenced with `/images/...`.

 ### Submission rate-limited (HTTP 429)
 - The serverless function throttles repeat submissions (per warm container): wait ~30 seconds and try again.